carpentries-incubator/lesson-parallel-python/_episodes/04-dask-abstractions.md

 - "What abstractions does Dask offer?"
 - "What programming patterns exist in the parallel universe?"
 objectives:
-- "Recognize `map`, `filter` and `reduce` patterns"
-- "Create programs using these building blocks"
+- "Understand the abstraction of delayed evaluation"
 - "Use the `visualize` method to create dependency graphs"
-- "Understand the abstraction of delayed evaluation"
 keypoints:
 - "Use abstractions to keep programs manageable"
 ---